-If you had a C-section or you have been anemic throughout your pregnancy, you definitely need iron-rich food or iron supplements.
+If you had a C-section or have been anemic throughout your pregnancy, you definitely need iron-rich food or iron supplements.

 Red meat and green leafy vegetables like spinach etc. are a good source of iron.

-If you prefer vegan food, you should have spinach and other leafy greens, dried fruits, kidney beans, and black beans, tofu, seeds, nuts, soy milk, and fortified breakfast cereals for iron intake.
+If you prefer vegan food, you should add iron-rich food like spinach and other leafy greens, dried fruits, kidney beans, black beans, tofu, seeds, nuts, soy milk, and fortified breakfast cereals to your diet.

 5. Bone Broth | Soup

 Bone broth is a healthy appetizer to start your meal.
-It has all good nutritions and it is super hydrating for breastfeeding moms.
+It has all good nutrition, and it is exceptionally hydrating for breastfeeding moms.

 You can make bone broth by using any type of organic bone-in meat.
 Add water and let it cook for few hours until the meat gets tender.
 You can add, a few cloves of garlic, cumin seeds, salt and pepper or any other seasoning according to your taste.
 For meat, you can use organic chicken legs, bone-in mutton or lamb meat to make bone broth.

 This should increase your milk supply and improves milk quality.
 Moreover, it significantly helps with bowel movement and results in getting more regular.